Skip to main content

 Annuities are attractive if you’re worried about outliving your retirement stash.
 However, if you’re in the opposite boat, they aren’t for you.
 If you managed to amass so much savings before your retirement (via hard work or luck, or a bit of both) that you wouldn’t run out if you lived to be 150, then you’re set.
 You can close this article right now and move on with your life.
 You’re going to be fine.

 Take the time to calculate your retirement fund and how much it will cost you to live every year.
-Then figure out how many years you can life that way before the money is gone.
+Then figure out how many years you can live that way before the money is gone.
 If the money doesn’t stretch as far as you would like, consider looking into an annuity.
 If you have way more money than years left, then don’t bother.

 …And Maybe The Poor Shouldn’t Either